zachkaupp/lplex_analysis/README.md

 -   heatmaps
 -   put table 1 stuff on hold (santiago)
 -   figure out why greek letters won't export in csv (don't try .xlsx again, that was a nightmare) (if you do make sure to branch, and don't commit to main) (fix ifn gamma)
-- outliers (show them in csv, how many, what sample, etc)
 - note: 1 is healthy, 2 is tb
 - try new lplex set from santi
 - check normalization based on full dems set from santi
-- add clustering based on group either in metadata or in the main function. remember to specify that clustering is not separated by group if the guide isn't clear